 Confirmatory Survey.
 A survey conducted by NRC, or its contractor, to verify the results of the licensee's final status survey.
-Typically, confirmatory surveys consist of measurements at a small percentage of locations, previously surveyed by the licensee, to determine whether the licensee's results are valid and reproducible.
+Typically, confirmatory surveys consist of measurements at a fraction of the locations previously surveyed by the licensee, to determine whether the licensee's results are valid and reproducible.